 My brother was an easy-going preschooler.
-He pronounced “L”s as “W”s and wore a blanket like a Batman cape—the full “adorable kid” experience.
+He pronounced l’s as w’s and wore a blanket like a Batman cape—the full “adorable kid” experience.
 Still, I was struck by how difficult it was to keep him entertained.
-I don’t possess the goofy sense of humor that charms the under-five crowd.
-I didn’t understand how to infuse excitement into otherwise boring activities like coloring or baking.
+I don’t possess the goofy sense of humor that charms the under-5 crowd.
+I didn’t understand how to infuse excitement into otherwise boring activities such as coloring or baking.
 We ended up watching a lot of TV, separately.
 I was so miserable that, one summer, I jumped at the chance to take a job filing papers in an office.

 The experience of my teens left me feeling like parenting is, at worst, pure drudgery, and at best, feigning enthusiasm for someone who lacks a theory of mind.
 The problem is, I can’t tell if this is because 14-year-olds aren’t meant to be full-time nannies or because I’m just not a kid person.
 And having one seems like a high-stakes way to find out.

 Last fall, I posed the question—“Why did you choose to have children?”—on our reader blog, and the responses rolled in.
 In all, my colleague Rosa Inocencio Smith and I collected and analyzed the emails from 42 readers, who were about evenly split between deciding to have kids and not to.
 (Caliva was one of them; she gave us permission to use her name and story.)
 To spoil the big takeaway, there doesn’t appear to be one “maternal instinct,” and not just because half of all pregnancies are unplanned.
 For some, parenthood is a hard-boiled belief; for others, it’s a switch that flips after a crisis.
 Other times, it’s just a feeling you get.